openmc-dev/openmc/docs/source/devguide/workflow.rst

       take an argument to overwrite which statepoint file is processed, whether it is at a different batch or with an HDF5 extension.
 This script must output a results file that is named *results_test.dat*.
+      It is recommended that any real numbers reported use *12.6E* format.
     * **results_true.dat** - ASCII file that contains the expected results from the test.
 The file *results_test.dat* is compared to this file during the execution of the python test driver script.
+When the above files have been created, generate a *results_test.dat* file and copy it to this name and commit.
+It should be noted that this file should be generated with basic compiler options during openmc configuration and build (e.g., no MPI/HDF5, no debug/optimization).

 In addition to this description, please see the various types of tests that are already included in the test suite to see how to create them.
 If all is